 My favourite ships of the past, both of which have now retired, were Seabourn Pride and Grill Class on the dear old QE2.
 Both had a timeless level of gracious service and timeless sophistication, which many ships do their utmost to capture today.

-Currently, my favourite small ships are those in the SeaDream and Seabourn fleets, alongside the opulent new Regent Explorer.
+Currently, my favourite small ships are those in the SeaDream and Seabourn fleets, alongside the opulent new Regent Explorer and the very stylish Silver Muse.
 The larger ships that I adore include the Crystal ships and Grill Class on RMS Queen Mary 2 and on board Queen Elizabeth.
-I am also very excited by the prospects of some new ships that have yet to enter service, the new Seabourn Encore, her sister the Seabourn Ovation and the new Silversea Silver Muse.
+I am also very excited by the prospects of some new ships that have yet to enter service, including the Seabourn Ovation.

 Narrowing down my all-time favourite destination choices is equally difficult, but after enjoying over 70 voyages, a handful of places stand out.
 My personal favourite port is Portofino.
 The “fine port” is just that, a perfect sized port, splendid for people watching with lots of locals enjoying la dolce vita whilst watching the floating gin palaces of the jet set come and go.
 I also love Cape Town, St. Tropez, St. Petersburg and New York (a New York must is to arrive on a Cunard transatlantic liner, there is no other way to arrive into this amazing metropolis).
 Other places that I never tire of include Rio de Janeiro, St. Barts, Istanbul, Buenos Aires and Florence.

 I love the exceptional service that is provided by the staff on board Seabourn, their intuition to be one step ahead of you is an experience that you will not forget.
 I also love the SeaDream yachts and the Regent Voyager, very different ships, but very special in their own unique way.